-Prefiling Stipulation: Respondent has agreed to stipulate as to facts and discipline to fully resolve this matter without necessity of a trial, thereby saving the State Bar time and resources.
+Pre-filing Stipulation: Respondent admitted to the misconduct and entered into this stipulation to resolve this matter.
+Respondent's cooperation at this early stage has saved the State Bar significant resources and time.
 (Silva-Vidor v.
-State Bar (1989) 49 Cal.3d 1071, 1079 [where mitigative credit was given for entering into a stipulation as to facts and culpability]).
+State Bar (1989) 49 Cal.3d 1071, 1079 [where mitigative credit was given for entering into a stipulation as to facts and culpability].)